sdegutis/90s.dev/site/public/about/use-cases.md

 * Use apps other game engine developers have made, like music editors
 * Make and publish game assets, like spritesheets and music files
-* Help guide app developers toward making the best game tools
+* Guide app developers toward making the best game tools

 ## Game developers